nikunjsanghai/Introduction_to_Programming_Cplusplus/Week2/Operations_with_string.md

 ```
 hello world
 ```
--erase() :Erases part of the string, reducing its length
+- erase() :Erases part of the string, reducing its length
 ```
 // string::erase
 #include <iostream>